 Ordinary: A Simple Page for Yourself

 Kris Darzins, the designer behind the Mockups marketplace Supply.Family, has just released Ordinary, a simple page maker where you can build “FREE one-page websites that don’t suck.”
-The templates look great and the onboarding is surprisingly good.
-A very good (independent) alternative to Linktree & co.
+The templates look great and so does the onboarding.
+A very good (and independent) alternative to Linktree & co.

 Job Picks of the Month